nsat/space-services-user-guide/tutorials/hello_world/Readme.md

 This walk-through shows how to upload and run a script on a satellite.
 This example runs on the [`SDR`](../../ExecutionEnvironment.md#sdr), but could run equally well on any of the Linux payloads.

-1. Develop Hello World script
+1. Develop script
 1. Deploy script
-1. Wait for the script to be uploaded
+1. Wait for script to upload
-1. Schedule script to run
+1. Schedule script execution
-1. Wait for script to run & results downloaded
+1. Wait for results
 1. Review